JonDoe841/taskflow-pro/README.md

 ## 📋 Overview

 TaskFlow Pro is a comprehensive task management platform designed for modern teams to collaborate effectively on projects, track progress, and optimize workflow.
-Built with Django and Django REST Framework, it provides a robust solution for project management, team collaboration, and productivity tracking. here is also link to render[https://taskflow-pro-rgqe.onrender.com/]
+Built with Django and Django REST Framework, it provides a robust solution for project management, team collaboration, and productivity tracking. here is also link to render[https://taskflow-pro-rgqe.onrender.com/] also for admin the name is admin and password is admin

 ## ✨ Features